-Away from the rest of the park, guests can enter an area savaged by a terrifying monster and take on some of the resort’s most intense thrills, or find their way through to a futuristic space-port and embark on an intergalactic journey.
+Away from the rest of the park is the Phalanx Facility – although they may insist that the situation remains under control, the reality is much the opposite.
+Guests who dare brave an encounter with the Nemesis creature will be subjected to some of the Resort’s most intense thrills, or they can make their way through to a futuristic space-port and embark on an intergalactic journey.

 Food & Drink